 Future of the Industry

-As of right now, Nevada is the only state to go ‘all in’ on their esports betting ventures, but states like New Jersey, Mississippi and Texas could soon follow suit with the popularity of eNASCAR picking up speed.
+As of right now, Nevada is among 18 states states to go ‘all in’ on their sports betting ventures.
+States like New Jersey, Mississippi and Texas could soon follow suit with the popularity of esports, fantasy sports and eNASCAR picking up speed.
 This past March, the eNASCAR iRacing Pro Invitational Series streamed to more than 1.3 million viewers.
-Those numbers are a stark indicator that there is a hunger for esports even in markets that haven’t been fully tapped before.
-With virtual F-1 racing also making a popular emergence in the absence of traditional sports.
+Those numbers are a stark indicator that there is a hunger for esports, even in markets that haven’t been fully tapped before.
+Virtual F-1 racing also gained popularity in the absence of traditional sports.

 Read also: New Jersey Esports Betting